 This command is ideal for applications that want to minimize power consumption and do not need to read the memory array at high frequencies.
 Like the 03h opcode, this Continuous Array Read command allows reading the main memory array sequentially without the need for dummy bytes to be clocked in after the address byte sequence.
-The memory can be read at clock frequencies up to maximum specified by f{CAR3} .
-To perform a Continuous Array Read using the standard DataFlash page size (264 bytes), the \overline{CS} pin must first be asserted, and then an opcode of 01h must be clocked into the device followed by three address bytes (which comprise the 24-bit page and byte address sequence).
-The first 10 bits (PA9 - PA0) of the 19-bit address sequence specify which page of the main memory array to read and the last nine bits (BA8 - BA0) of the 19-bit address sequence specify the starting byte address within the page.
-To perform a Continuous Array Read using the binary page size (256 bytes), the opcode 01h must be clocked into the device followed by three address bytes (A17 - A0).
+The memory can be read at clock frequencies up to maximum specified by fCAR3.
+To perform a Continuous Array Read using the standard DataFlash page size (264 bytes), the $\overline{\text{CS}}$ pin must first be asserted, and then an opcode of 01h must be clocked into the device followed by three address bytes.
+The first 11 bits (PA10 - PA0) of the 20-bit address sequence specify which page of the main memory array to read and the last 9 bits (BA8 - BA0) of the 20-bit address sequence specify the starting byte address within the page.
+To perform a Continuous Array Read using the binary page size (256 bytes), the opcode 01h must be clocked into the device followed by three address bytes (A18 - A0).
 Following the address bytes, additional clock pulses on the SCK pin will result in data being output on the SO pin.

-The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bytes, and the reading of data.
+The CS pin must remain low during the loading of the opcode, the address bytes, and the reading of data.
 When the end of a page in the main memory is reached during a Continuous Array Read, the device will continue reading at the beginning of the next page with no delays incurred during the page boundary crossover (the crossover from the end of one page to the beginning of the next page).
 When the last bit in the main memory array has been read, the device will continue reading back at the beginning of the first page of memory.
 As with crossing over page boundaries, no delays will be incurred when wrapping around from the end of the array to the beginning of the array.

 A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the output pin (SO).
-The maximum SCK frequency allowable for the Continuous Array Read is defined by the f{CAR3} specification.
-The Continuous Array Read bypasses the data buffer and leaves the contents of the Buffer unchanged.
+The maximum SCK frequency allowable for the Continuous Array Read is defined by the $f{\text{CAR3}}$ specification.
+The Continuous Array Read bypasses both data buffers and leaves the contents of the buffers unchanged.

-5.5 Main Memory Page Read
+5.6 Main Memory Page Read